tommy-mor/glue-statistics/DOCUMENTATION.rst

 Qt Design
 =======================

 Qt is a huge Python library allowing users to design UI.
 There are many widgets and views that Qt offers, such as QTreeView, QTabWidget, QTableWidget, and many more.
-In order to add a widget to your Data Viewer, initialize the widget of your choice and make it the central widget in the __init__() function:
+In order to add a widget to your Data Viewer, initialize the widget of your choice and make it the central widget in the __init__ function:

 .. code-block:: python
+	def __init__(self, *args, **kwargs):

+		...

 		self.tree = QTreeView()
 		self.setCentralWidget(self.tree)

+		...

-Obviously, you need to do more custimization than just declaring it before you add the widget to the viewer.
+Obviously, you should do more customization than just declaring a widget before you add the widget to the viewer.
 One of the more helpful ways to get familiar with Qt is to go to Qt's official documentation site and browsing the methods of each class to unlock features you need displayed in the viewer.

 Pop-up messages
 -----------------